Learning Safety Filters for Unknown Discrete-Time Linear Systems

-Safe control where model uncertainties are unknown and learnt is an active topic of research~ \citep{TaylorSingletaryYueAmes,ChengOroszMurrayBurdick,ChengKhojastehAmesBurdick,ChoiCastanedaTomlinSreenath,JagtapPappasZamani}.
-For instance, the model and its uncertainties can be represented using Gaussian processes and learnt ~\citep{ChengOroszMurrayBurdick,ChengKhojastehAmesBurdick,JagtapPappasZamani}.
-The Gaussian process model can then be used to ensure safety while controlling the system.
-This allows for learning and control of large classes of systems.
-These studies however share a common, often implicit, assumption that the model and representation of the uncertainty are learnt prior to control or that we can alternate between learning and control~\citep{ChoiCastanedaTomlinSreenath, JagtapPappasZamani,ChengKhojastehAmesBurdick,ChengOroszMurrayBurdick,TaylorSingletaryYueAmes}.
-In contrast, our main interest in this paper is to perform learning and control simultaneously while new state measurements arrive, and to prove that the system remains safe with high probability.
+Safe learning-based control, where the system model and uncertainties are unknown and must be estimated, has gained much attention recently~\cite{TaylorSingletaryYueAmes, ChengOroszMurrayBurdick,ChengKhojastehAmesBurdick,JagtapPappasZamani,ChoiCastanedaTomlinSreenath}.
+A popular approach is to learn models using Gaussian processes~\cite{ChengOroszMurrayBurdick, ChengKhojastehAmesBurdick,JagtapPappasZamani}.
+Also, there are many definitions for safety in reinforcement learning~\cite{garcia2015comprehensive}, but the approach of this paper relates more to reinforcement learning with constraints~\cite{marvi2021safe,fisac2018general,ChengOroszMurrayBurdick,fulton2018safe}.
+However, constraints in this paper are stage-wise as opposed to constraints on accumulated penalties over the planning horizon in constrained reinforcement learning.
+The above-mentioned studies share a common assumption that the learning of the models and uncertainties are done prior to control or that we can alternate between learning and control with batch learning~\cite{ChoiCastanedaTomlinSreenath, JagtapPappasZamani,ChengKhojastehAmesBurdick, ChengOroszMurrayBurdick,TaylorSingletaryYueAmes}.
+In contrast, our main interest is to perform learning and control simultaneously while new state measurements arrive, and to maintain safety based on time-varying inaccurate models.